Inventory : Configuration: Warehouse Management

 Internal Location: These locations are used for internal areas within your warehouses for stock moves.

-Company: If the location isn't internal, you can designate the company or individual who owns the location.
+Owner: If the location isn't internal, you can designate the company or individual who owns the location.

 Is a Scrap Location?: If checked, this option will designate a location as being able to receive defective or scrapped goods for processing.